Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- He has hit a long ball in 6.0% of his games this year, and 1.3% of his trips to the dish.
+- In 6.0% of his games this year, he has gone deep, and 1.3% of his trips to the plate.

+- In 42 games this year (28.0%), Hoerner has picked up an RBI, and in 18 of those games (12.0%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

+- In 72 of 150 games this season, he has scored, and 19 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.